Pachuca Thrash Union, Crew Into CONCACAF Champions Cup Quarters - UrduPoint

 A brutal mauling of Union continued with Nelson Deossa, Oussama Idrissi and Alan Bautista all getting on the scoresheet to complete a 6-0 aggregate victory.

-MLS champions Columbus, leading 1-0 from last week's first leg, were set on the way to victory after Cucho Hernandez fired them into a 40th-minute lead.
+Columbus, leading 1-0 from the first leg, were set on the way to victory after Cucho Hernandez fired them into a 40th-minute lead.

 The Colombian striker rifled home a low shot from just inside the penalty area to beat Houston goalkeeper Steve Clark at the near post.